Walk-In Appointments vs. Appointment Scheduling: How Qtrac Can Help with Both

 How Qtrac Helps with Walk-In Appointments

 Walk-ins enter your location without an appointment, but they want to be served.
 If you don’t accept walk-ins, you might tell them to access the scheduling system and see what’s available.
 If you do welcome walk-ins, you need to find a way to accept their business as soon as possible.
-Qtrac’s queue management system can help.
+Qtrac’s appointment scheduling system can help.

 The process is simple: Walk-ins check in at a service counter or a kiosk, are given a turn in line, and are notified on their smartphones when it’s their turn to be served.
 Waits are orderly, and customers are free to leave a waiting area and come back when their turn arrives.
 Customers also can be given an estimated wait time, which allows them to decide if they want to keep their spot in the queue or come back another day.